 New Year!
 New Start!

-- Do you know how many of us will keep our resolutions alive?
+- How many of us will keep our resolutions alive?

-- Do you know when to consider what our resolutions should be?
+- When to consider what our resolutions should be?

 I will explore each of these questions and more below.